ansible.builtin.template: Deploy Jinja2 Templates with Ansible (Guide)

-How to create and use templates in Ansible Playbooks.
-An included example is how to deploy an HTML placeholder using the Jinga2 template in your Nginx webserver.
+Learn to create and use templates in Ansible Playbooks, including an example of deploying an HTML placeholder using Jinja2 templates in your Nginx webserver.

 Ansible applies a file template